arthurperton/statamic-popular/DOCUMENTATION.md

 <a name="git"></a>
 ## Git

 You probably want your collected pageviews under version control.
-By default this file is at `storage\popular\pageviews` which is normally not ignored.
+By default this file is at `storage\popular\pageviews` which is included normally.

 <a name="testing"></a>
 ## Testing